 Figure 4 shows the results for a blind test to validate the model.
 The ML algorithm has been trained with a subset of experimentally obtained SN curves corresponding to different combinations of factors.
 Some combinations have been withheld from the training set, more specifically the cases of 90 degree oriented samples that have been machined and submitted to hot isostatic pressing treatment (HIP) and the cases of machined, 50 degree oriented fully annealed (FA) and HIP-ed samples.
 In Figure 4 the red solid lines represent the predicted SN curves for the aforementioned unseen cases, also giving a corresponding confidence interval for them (dashed lines).
 The actual test results have been then plotted on top of the predictions, shown with blue circles in the picture.
 This shows the good correlation of the predictions with the actual measurements.

-The AM-enhanced durability simulation in Simcenter 3D Specialist Durability, combines the best of both worlds of experimental data and physics-based modelling.
+The AM-enhanced durability simulation in Simcenter 3D Specialist Durability, combines the best of both worlds of experimental data and physics-based modeling.
 It is also possible to purely rely on experimental and/or simulation data.
-A customized durability analysis can be performed, leveraging Open Solver technology (of the Simcenter 3D Specialist Durability Solver) to calculate the durability performance of a structure, accounting for the key fatigue-influencing factors: the surface roughness, as shown in this blogpost, and other localized phenomena (void-rich areas, residual stress, etc.).
-One ongoing work is the prediction of the fatigue performance/SN curves relying on multi-scale modelling, based on a method developed by Ghent University .
+A customized durability analysis can be performed, leveraging Open Solver technology (of the Simcenter 3D Specialist Durability Solver) to calculate the durability performance of a structure, accounting for the key fatigue-influencing factors: the surface roughness, as shown in this blog post, and other localized phenomena (void-rich areas, residual stress, etc.).
+One ongoing work is the prediction of the fatigue performance/SN curves relying on multi-scale modeling, based on a method developed by Ghent University .

-This blogpost puts a spotlight on the new solution for fatigue Challenge of Additive Manufacturing parts.
+This blog post puts a spotlight on the new solution for the fatigue Challenge of Additive Manufacturing parts.
 In a broader view, Siemens Digital Industries Software is working on predictive simulation capability for AM materials across different performance attributes (strength, stiffness, fatigue life, …), aiming to bring in place a predictive CAE toolchain for AM.
 You can find more information at this link.
 New simulation methodologies to predict the fatigue performance of additive manufacturing materials are developed in the context of the R&D project FATAM.
-You can read more about FATAM in our previous blogpost.
+You can read more about FATAM in our previous blog post.

 H. Erdelyi, “ML-enhanced Fatigue Analysis of AM Components”, Formnext 2019, Frankfurt, Germany, November 19-22, 2019.